ry4ng/hash-generator/README.md

+WORK IN PROGRESS - Feel free to raise any issues, features or improvements on GitHub!

 ## What does this program do?

 Hash-gen aims to find the matching hex value for a given hash, therefore finding out the